.

 Cannabis plants create large root balls in the soil as they grow and mature.
 These systems help to give the soil shape and structure, and make the growing medium extremely firm and condensed.
 At the end of a growing cycle, you need to empty your containers and loosen up all of that compacted soil.
 Empty your old pots into a large plastic tote and break up the soil with your hands or a gardening tool such as a rake or trowel.

-Step 2: Remove Roots And Worms
+Step 2: Retain Roots and Protect Worms

 Step 3: Pasteurise Your Soil